The Omen: Plot

-Photographer Keith Jennings notices shadows in photographs of the nanny and Father Brennan that presage their deaths.
+Photographer Keith Jennings notices shadows in photographs of the nanny and Father Brennan that presage their deaths then sees a similar mark across himself in a later photo.
 Keith shows Robert the photos along with news clippings and Biblical passages from Father Brennan suggesting the coming of the Antichrist.
 He accompanies Robert to Rome to investigate Damien's birth.
-They learn that a fire destroyed the hospital, including Katherine's maternity records, and killed the staff on duty.
+They find out that a fire destroyed the hospital, including Katherine's maternity records, and killed the staff on duty.
 They find Father Spiletto in a monastery, severely burned, mute, blind in one eye, and partially paralyzed.
 He directs them to the cemetery where Damien's biological mother is buried.
 In the grave of Damien's mother, Robert and Keith find a jackal carcass and, in the next plot, a child's skeleton with a shattered skull.
-Robert realizes that the child was his own son, murdered so that Damien could take his place.
-A pack of Rottweilers drives Robert and Keith from the school.
+Robert realizes that the child is his own son, murdered so that Damien could take his place.
+A pack of Rottweilers drives Robert and Keith away from the cemetery.

 Robert calls Katherine in the hospital to tell her that she must leave London.
 Before she can do so, Mrs. Baylock throws Katherine to her death from the window of her room.
 Robert and Keith travel to meet with Antichrist exorcism expert Carl Bugenhagen in Jerusalem, who says that if Damien is the true Antichrist, he will bear a birthmark in the shape of three sixes.
 Carl gives Robert seven daggers with which to kill Damien on hallowed ground.
 Robert refuses to do so, but Keith remains convinced of its necessity.
-Shortly afterward, Keith is decapitated by a sheet of glass from a truck.
+Shortly afterwards, Keith is decapitated by a sliding pane of sheet glass from a truck.
 Horrified, Robert reluctantly accepts his task.

-Robert finds the birthmark on the sleeping Damien's scalp and is attacked by Mrs. Baylock, whom he fatally stabs.
+Robert finds the birthmark on the sleeping Damien's scalp and is then attacked by Mrs. Baylock, whom he fatally stabs.
 Armed with the daggers, Robert drives Damien to a local cathedral.
 His erratic driving draws the attention of the police.
-Robert drags a screaming Damien onto the altar to kill him and begs God to forgive him, but the police arrive on the scene and shoot him as he brandishes the dagger.
+Robert drags a screaming Damien onto the altar to kill him and begs God to forgive him, but the police arrive on the scene and shoot him dead as he brandishes the first dagger.

-A double funeral is attended by the U.S. President and the First Lady.
-As the camera pans out, it is revealed that the funeral is Robert's and Katherine's.
-Meanwhile, Damien, standing with the first couple, turns and smiles at the camera.
+A double funeral ceremony is attended by the U.S. President and the First Lady.
+It is shown to be the funeral of Robert and Katherine.
+Damien, standing with the first couple, turns and breaks the fourth wall to smile at the film audience.